KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 15

-China has proven highly capable of achieving or even exceeding its ambitious targets for increasing renewable energy capacity.
+China has proven highly capable of achieving, and even exceeding, its ambitious targets for increasing renewable energy capacity.

 Page 16